-4. VESSEL WITH BELTED HERO, LIONS, AND BULL Stone Iraq, Tell Agrab, Shara Temple, Main Level Excavated under the direction of Henri Frankfort, 1935-1936 Early Dynastic period, ca. 2900 вс H: 15.9; W: 12.0 cm OIM A17948 This relief-carved stone vessel was found with hundreds of stone mace-heads and pendants that had been piled on the floor of a room in the Shara Temple characterized by the excavators as the treasury.
+VESSEL WITH BELTED HERO, LIONS, AND BULL

+Stone Iraq, Tell Agrab, Shara Temple, Main Level Excavated in 1935-36 Early Dynastic period, ca. 2900 BC A17948

+This relief-carved stone vessel was found with hundreds of stone mace-heads and pendants that had been piled on the floor of a room in the Shara Temple characterized by the excavators as the treasury.
 The relief carving depicts an elaborate combat scene.
 At one end, a belted hero with curling locks assumes the full height of the composition, which is then divided into two registers of lions menacing a bearded bull at the opposite end (see p.
 25).
 The hero grasps the hindquarters of the lions in the lower register; the tails of the lions in the upper register curl under his arms.
 Because much of the stone around the figures has been carved away, the composition forms an elaborate openwork support for the small receptacle at the top.
 KG/JME

-5. NECKLACE OR COLLAR Silver, lapis lazuli, carnelian (with modern restoration and restringing) Iraq, Tell Agrab, Shara Temple, Earlier Building Excavated under the direction of Henri Frankfort, 1935-1936 Early Dynastic period, ca. 2900-2800 BC L: 49 cm OIM A21505D This necklace or collar is from a jewelry hoard found buried in a jar below a floor in the Shara Temple.
-The room in which the hoard had been buried contained plastered mudbrick pedestals interpreted by the excavators as offering tables.
-Stone mace-heads and vessels, as well as other items, were found scattered around the pedestals.
-Both the items on the floor and those in the jewelry hoard had likely been offerings or gifts for the resident deity.
-Careful observation as the hoard was being excavated allowed this necklace or collar, comprised of eight strings of lapis lazuli and carnelian beads separated by silver spacers (four of which are modern), to be restrung as it had been arranged in antiquity.
-The exotic materials reflect an extensive trade network.
-For example, the blue lapis lazuli stone had to be imported from Afghanistan, and the red carnelian stone probably came from the Indus Valley.
-JG/JME 6.
-STANDING MALE FIGURE Gypsum, bitumen, unidentified inlays Iraq, Tell Asmar, Abu Temple Excavated under the direction of Henri Frankfort, 1933-1934 Early Dynastic period, ca. 2700-2600 BC H: 40.6; W: 13.5 cm OIM A12332 This statue was excavated from a hoard of twelve well-preserved statues buried below the floor of the Abu Temple at Tell Asmar.
+STANDING MALE FIGURE

+Gypsum, bitumen, unidentified inlays Iraq, Tell Asmar, Abu Temple Excavated in 1933-34 Early Dynastic period, ca. 2700-2600 BC A12332

+This statue was excavated from a hoard of twelve wellpreserved statues buried below the floor of the Abu Temple at Tell Asmar.
 Such statues were dedicated to temples as substitute images of the donor.
 The figure has large, inlaid eyes and wears a skirt, probably of fleece; his clasped hands express an attentive quality.
 Archaeological reconstructions often show temple sculpture being displayed in sanctuaries, but excavations have revealed that donor statues were distributed throughout temples where, as recorded in texts, they would have been the recipients of offerings and other ritual activities.
 It appears that, when a statue was no longer maintained through such activities, it had served its purpose.
 Consequently, temple sculpture was discarded through hoarding and other methods of disposal.
-In addition to sculpture, vessels, mace-heads, door plaques, cylinder seals, beads, and pendants are among the sacred gifts that were dedicated to Mesopotamian temples.
-JME
+In addition to sculpture, vessels, mace-heads, door plaques, cylinder seals, beads, and pendants are among the sacred gifts that

+DOOR PLAQUE

-7. DOOR PLAQUE Limestone Iraq, Khafajah, Sin Temple IX Excavated under the direction of Henri Frankfort, 1933-1934 Early Dynastic period, ca. 2500 BC H: 20.0; W: 20.0; Th: 2.4 cm OIM A12417 This plaque, comprised of a square, relief-carved area with a central hole, was part of a locking device.
+Limestone Iraq, Khafajah, Sin Temple IX Excavated in 1933-34 Early Dynastic period, ca. 2500 BC A12417

+This plaque, comprised of a square, relief-carved area with a central hole, was part of a locking device.
 A peg driven through the hole would have mounted the plaque to a wall, and a nearby door would have been locked by securing its cord or hook to the peg.
 Without the reinforcement of the stone plaque, the peg would have worked its way out of the wall.
 The relief carving depicts an elaborate banquet.
 In the upper register, a male and a female figure, each raising a cup and holding vegetation, are attended upon.
 A procession in the middle register appears to bring provisions.
-The lower register depicts the revelry associated with the banquet (see p.
-149).
+The lower register depicts the revelry associated with the banquet.
 A musician plays a harp and, on an inscribed fragment in the Iraq Museum that completes the lower register, two male figures wrestle.
 JME